Injury Prevention Center55 Claverick St.Providence, RI 02903Get directions401-444-2208

 Check our online calendar for upcoming events »

 Program, certified child passenger safety technicians from the Injury

 Prevention Center can teach parents how to properly install car

 seats in their vehicles.
-In addition, low-income families may qualify to

 A properly installed child safety seat lowers the risk of fatal injury by 71 percent for infants and 54 percent for toddlers in passenger cars.
 Unfortunately, more than 70 percent of child car seats are used improperly.

 Motor vehicle crashes are the number one cause of death for children.